 Earlier in her career, Ms. Nesheiwat was Chief of Staff for Policy and Planning at the Office of the Director of National Intelligence, where she worked on international energy security issues including nuclear power and non-proliferation issues.
 She has also served on the U.S. Presidential Commission on Intelligence Capabilities Regarding Weapons of Mass Destruction, where she led the North Korea policy steering committee.

 A former U.S. Army military intelligence officer, Ms. Nesheiwat served consecutive tours in Afghanistan and Iraq.

-Ms. Nesheiwat received a B.A. from Stetson University, Deland, Florida; a Master of Arts degree from Georgetown University, Washington, D.C., and is currently a Ph.D. candidate in Mechanical Sciences and Engineering at Tokyo Institute of Technology, Tokyo, Japan.
+Ms. Nesheiwat received a B.A. from Stetson University, Deland, Florida; a Master’s degree from Georgetown University, Washington, D.C.; and a Ph.D. in Mechanical Sciences and Engineering at Tokyo Institute of Technology, Tokyo, Japan.